 A good development partner will optimize your operations because of how effectively they keep you on schedule.
 An offshore or nearshore vendor can reduce time-to-market by utilizing follow-the-sun software engineering principles.
 This means your team can meet tight deadlines and milestones when they’re supposed to, and sales and marketing can do their job on schedule.

-A good software development company will also set the example for your internal team when it comes to increasing productivity in the SDLC.
+A good software development company will also set an example for your internal team when it comes to increasing productivity in the SDLC.
 This includes best practices like implementing reusable components and flexible app structures, establishing a continuous deployment process so new features roll out seamlessly, and using test automation to improve test coverage of complex systems.

 Con #1: Communication